 - Gaining insight into your workforce strengths and weaknesses in order to address potential opportunities as well as remediating any issues that could provide issues in the future.

 - Strengthens team bonds by helping managers to align their priorities and brainstorm together.
-Peer reviews can help show employees how much they are valued.
+Peer reviews and recognition can help show employees how much they are valued.

 - Resolving employee grievances by actively listening and acknowledging issues whilst also finding ways to solve issues that could be structural or personnel issues that need to be addressed.